A Discrete Bouncy Particle Sampler: Abstract

 \section{Abstract}

-Markov Chain Monte Carlo (MCMC) algorithms are statistical methods designed to sample from a given probability density $\pi$.
-Most MCMC methods rely on discrete-time Metropolis-Hastings Markov chains that are reversible with respect to the probability density $\pi$.
+Most Markov chain Monte Carlo methods operate in discrete time and are reversible with respect to the target probability.
 Nevertheless, it is now understood that the use of non-reversible Markov chains can be beneficial in many contexts.
-In particular, the recently-proposed Bouncy Particle Sampler (BPS) leverages a continuous-time and non-reversible Markov process to compute expectations with respect to $\pi$.
-Although the BPS empirically shows state-of-the-art performances when used to explore certain probability densities, in many situations it is not straightforward to use; indeed, implementing the BPS typically requires one to be able to compute local upper bounds on the target density.
-This, for example, rules out the use of the BPS for the wide class of problems when only evaluations of the log-density and its gradient are available.
+In particular, the recently-proposed Bouncy Particle Sampler leverages a continuous-time and non-reversible Markov process and empirically shows state-of-the-art performances when used to explore certain probability densities; however, its implementation typically requires the computation of local upper bounds on the gradient of the log target density.

-In this article, we propose the Discrete Bouncy Particle Sampler (DBPS), a general algorithm based upon a guided random walk and the Delayed-Rejection approach.
-In particular, we show that the BPS can be understood as a scaling limit of a special case of the DBPS.
-In contrast to the BPS, implementing the DBPS only requires point-wise evaluation of the target-density and its gradient.
-Importantly, we also propose extensions of the basic DBPS for situations when exact gradient of the target densities are not available.
+We present the Discrete Bouncy Particle Sampler, a general algorithm based upon a guided random walk, a partial refreshment of direction, and a delayed-rejection step.
+We show that the Bouncy Particle Sampler can be understood as a scaling limit of a special case of our algorithm.
+In contrast to the Bouncy Particle Sampler, implementing the Discrete Bouncy Particle Sampler only requires point-wise evaluation of the target density and its gradient.
+We propose extensions of the basic algorithm for situations when the exact gradient of the target density is not available.
+In a Gaussian setting, we establish a scaling limit for the radial process as dimension increases to infinity.
+We leverage this result to obtain the theoretical efficiency of the Discrete Bouncy Particle Sampler as a function of the partial-refreshment parameter, which leads to a simple and robust tuning criterion.
+A further analysis in a more general setting suggests that this tuning criterion applies more generally.
+Theoretical and empirical efficiency curves are then compared for different targets and algorithm variations.